-This section provides an overview of account ledger inquiry, account ledger by object account, and account ledger by category code and discusses how to:
+This section provides an overview of account ledger inquiry, account ledger by object account, and account ledger by category code, lists a prerequisite, and discusses how to:

-- Set processing options for Account Ledger Inquiry (P09200). - Set Processing options for Account Inquiry by Object Account (P09201). - Set processing options for Account Inquiry by Category Code (P09202). - Review account ledger transactions. - Review ledgers by object account. - Review account ledgers by category code online.
+- Set processing options for Account Ledger Inquiry (P09200). - Review account ledger transactions. - Using real-time summarization in the Account Ledger Inquiry program (P09200). - Set processing options for Account Inquiry by Object Account (P09201). - Using real-time summarization in the Account Inquiry by Object Account program (P09201).

+- Set processing options for Account Inquiry by Category Code (P09202). - Review account ledgers by category code online. - Using real-time summarization in the Account Inquiry by Category Code program (P09202).